madetech/blog/books/building_better_software_teams/02_quality/10_give_teams_ownership.md

 When pulling together a new team, it's important to consider the blend of skills that you need.
 We tend to shy away from specialist roles, such as database administrators or dedicated testers, though we do see value in ensuring a healthy mix of experience levels on a team.

-We use traits to encourage people to work toward desirable skills, one of which is +delivery, encompassing process improvements, understanding commercial objectives, and ensuring customer needs are met.
+We package desirable behaviours in to documented traits, describing a series of attributes people can work towards.
+One of these traits is delivery, which encompasses process improvements, understanding commercial objectives, and ensuring customer needs are met.
 Other organisations may choose to recognise related attributes in other ways, such as through team lead or similar titles.
 Whatever your flavour, it's sensible to consider having an experienced pair of hands in the team with the nous to nudge things in the right direction.

 On the flipside, it's wise to be wary of conflict in teams where everyone is chasing the same personal objective.
 If you have multiple people on the team who are used to playing a delivery lead role, the team may not easily settle.
 Having a mix of people skilled in a number of different areas who can coach and upskill other members in their various strengths is a positive place to be.